 DSM-5 classifies DCD as a discrete motor disorder under the broader heading of neurodevelopmental disorders.[2]
 The specific DSM-5 criteria for DCD are as follows:

-The child with Dyspraxia/DCD may have a combination of several problems in varying degrees.
+The child with Dyspraxia/DCD may present with a combination of several of the following traits in varying degrees.
 These include:

 Not all children with Dyspraxia/DCD have all these problems.
 Many parents will say that their children have some of these problems, but if your child has dyspraxia, either diagnosed or not, you may have observed a cluster of these difficulties.